-Nate Schnarr, Guelph Storm graduate and New Jersey Devils prospect, joined the Movement as one of the original MM27 Ambassadors in September 2017, prior to the 2017-18 campaign.
+Nate Schnarr, Guelph Storm graduate and Montreal Canadiens prospect, joined the Movement as one of the original MM27 Ambassadors in September 2017, prior to the 2017-18 campaign.
 Motivated by the amount of people who struggle with mental illness, the former Storm forward chose to become an Ambassador to help keep the conversation surrounding mental health going.

 In a video filmed at the start of Schnarr’s sophomore season in the OHL, the Waterloo, Ontario native talked about his own struggle with pressure on the ice prior to being selected in the third round (75th overall) in the 2017 NHL Entry Draft, paired with the normal stressors of every day life, including maintaining his grades heading into university.

 “In my case, it was moving away from home and having a big year in hockey obviously,” Schnarr explained.
 “I put a lot of pressure on myself in my draft year, but also wanting to focus on school and trying to get into university and keep my marks up – I found that really tough.”

 Although, the six-foot-three, 190-pound centre found there were a lot of people willing to listen.

 “One thing I learned growing up throughout the game was that reaching out is the best thing for you,” Schnarr offered, listing parents, family members, teachers, and teammates as resources.